S3 method for class 'table'

 Additional arguments passed to balloonplot.default

 This function plots a visual matrix.
-In each x
+In each x,y cell a

 dot is plotted which reflects the relative size of the corresponding

-the dot is proportional to the relative size of z
+the dot is proportional to the relative size of z.
+When

 because the "diameter" method visually exaggerates differences.